efredericks/CloudAppsDev/_posts/13-Kubernetes.md

 > Namespace example (c/o theithollow)

-Effectively, a namespace is a method to enable *separation of concerns*.
+Effectively, a namespace is a method to enable *separation of concerns* within a Kubernetes cluster.

 [Namespaces Walkthrough](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/)